-c.
+- b.
 Multiple points of data collection and reporting.
 The draft widely distributes responsibilities for capturing and reporting relevant information, including biometric (typically fingerprints) and disposition information.
 We believe that this "belt-and-suspenders approach" is warranted given the wide variation of fingerprint-collection compliance rates between and within states, as well as the large number of missing pieces of disposition information present in almost every jurisdiction examined during the course of this project.

-- d.
+In many ways, this requirement is the lynchpin of the entire act.
+If successfully implemented, this should increase the accuracy of criminal records going forward. - c.
 The role of the courts.
+To fully implement the multiple points of data collection strategy, we believe that the process and the act must involve the courts.
 Including the courts in the data collection and reporting process is crucial to an effective criminal history record information system.
-Courts are, after all, responsible for the creation and recording of essential disposition data.
-As such, the draft includes courts in the presumptive definition of a "contributing justice agency," which must collect and report relevant data.
-The Drafting Committee is sensitive to separation of powers concerns and provided the highest court in the state the ability to opt out of this provision on constitutional grounds.
-The discussion notes provide alternative language for an optin provision. - e.
+Courts are, after all, responsible for the creation and recording of many of the most essential types of disposition data.
+As such, the draft includes courts in the definition of a "contributing justice agency" which must collect and report relevant data.
+The Drafting Committee was sensitive to separation of powers concerns.
+As such, we provided a legislative note which gives guidance to those jurisdictions which want to exempt their courts or give their courts the option to opt out. - d.
 Proactively addressing mistaken identity as a source of inaccuracy.
-Mistaken identity and identity theft are major concerns, both as substantive threats to victims and as systemic challenges to the accuracy of criminal history record information.
-The draft proposes the creation of a voluntary Mistaken Identity Prevention Registry that is modeled on identity theft-specific registries managed by some states and the federal government.
-The registry proposed in this draft is designed to afford relief to individuals without a criminal record, or at least without a particular criminal record, from being confused with the person who does have that criminal record.
-In doing so, it should make it more difficult for inaccuracies based on identity theft or overt fraud (e.g., an arrestee provides the name of an innocent, uninvolved individual at the time of arrest) to find their way into the criminal history record information system.
-At the same time, this approach should permit the victims of identity theft from being unduly burdened (e.g., being confused with an individual who has an active criminal warrant during an unrelated traffic stop).
+Mistaken identity is a major concern, both as substantive a threat to victims and as a systemic challenge to the accuracy of criminal history record information.
+The draft proposes the creation of a voluntary mistaken identity prevention registry that is modeled on identity theft-specific registries managed by several states and the federal government.
+The registry proposed in this draft is designed to prevent mistaken arrests, confusion of one individual with another with another during criminal history record information searches, and the creation or perpetuation of inaccurate criminal history record information.
+When properly implemented, the registry should prevent individuals who are victims of mistaken identity from being unduly burdened (e.g., being confused with an individual who has an active criminal warrant during an unrelated traffic stop).
 We are, however, very sensitive to the fact that for this proposed system to work the government will gain access - admittedly on a voluntary basis - to yet more data, including biometric identifying information, about members of the general public.
-We tried to structure protections that should limit the potential for abuse and overreach while still accomplishing the harm reduction and accuracy improvement goals.
+The Drafting Committee tried to structure protections that should limit the potential for abuse and overreach while still accomplishing the harm reduction and accuracy improvement goals.